Conditions of the Christchurch Tap Dancing Teachers Association

-Please have available a 2nd copy should there be a “reading issue” with the first CD/USB.
-In the event of CD/USB error there is an allowance for I-Pod or phone connection.
+Please have a CD or USB available as a backup.
+(One track in MP3 format).
+In the event of a music error there is an allowance for I-Pod or phone con

 Must be lodged in writing stating grounds on which it is based with the Secretary accompanied with $5.00 within one hour of the adjudicator’s award being announced.

 No prompting will be permitted in the Open sections

 20) PRACTICING ON STAGE

 Under no circumstances will practicing on the stage during a Festival be permitted without prior arrangement with the secretary.

 Only two dancers to be in stage area at any one time; one on stage and the other waiting.
 Once dancers have completed their dance they must leave the Stage.
 All competitors must wear Tap Covers in waiting areas and dressing rooms.
 Teachers or parents in charge of the competitor shall be responsible for the conduct and decorum of same.

 The Association accepts no responsibility for music, CDs, properties or personal belongings left at the hall during the Festival.